bacula-web/bacula-web/docs/source/02_install/installcomposer.rst

     On Red Hat, Centos, Fedora
     $ sudo yum install composer

-If your distro doesn't provide Composer package, Composer website contains all informations you can install it manually as explained on `this page <https://getcomposer.org/download/>`_.
+If your distro doesn't provide Composer package, Composer website contains all information you can install it manually as explained on `this page <https://getcomposer.org/download/>`_.

 .. important::